-Four sequential levels of treatment were established, and if a patient failed to achieve remission after 12-14 weeks, they would be moved to the next level.
+Four sequential levels of treatment were established.
+If a patient failed to achieve remission after 12-14 weeks, they would be moved to the next level.
 The target was full remission, unlike many other studies that measure response (i.e. a ≥50% reduction in symptom rating scale scores).
 Remission rates can be substantially lower than response rates, but they’re useful because there are better long-term outcomes for people who do achieve full remission.

 Level 1 treatment consisted of citalopram, and 28% of patients achieved remission based on the Hamilton Rating Scale for Depression (HAM-D).
 Certain factors were identified, such as other comorbid mental illnesses, that were associated with lower or higher remission rates.

 In level 2, patients were offered cognitive psychotherapy, a switch to another antidepressant (randomly selected), or the addition of another medication to augment the treatment.
 Among level 2 patients who switched to another medication, remission rates were 21.3% for bupropion, 17.6% for sertraline, 24.8% for venlafaxine.
 Rates were similar among those patients who switched to cognitive psychotherapy.

-In level 3, patients who switched medication were randomly assigned to mirtazapine or nortriptyline, and patients who received a medication for augmentation were randomly assigned to lithium or the T3 form of thyroid hormone (liothyronine).
+In level 3, patients who switched medication were randomly assigned to mirtazapine or nortriptyline.
+Patients who received a medication for augmentation were randomly assigned to lithium or the T3 form of thyroid hormone (liothyronine).
 Remission rates were 12.3% for mirtazapine, 19.8% for nortriptyline, 15.9% for lithium, and 24.7% for thyroid hormone.

 In level 4, patients were randomly assigned to switch to either tranylcypromine (an MAOI antidepressant) or venlafaxine plus mirtazapine.
 Remission rates were 6.9% for tranylcypromine and 13.7% for venlafaxine plus mirtazapine.

 Altogether, 67% of patients were able to achieve remission.
-The STAR*D study found that people may still remit by 12 weeks even if there’s only a modest symptom reduction at 6 weeks.
+STAR*D found that people may still remit by 12 weeks even if there’s only a modest symptom reduction at 6 weeks.
 However, the more treatment steps that are required, the lower the chance of a patient achieving remission and the higher the chance of intolerable side effects and relapse.